The 20 Best Apraxia Doctors in Japan

 Hayama, JP

-Ryosuke Takahashi practices in Hayama, Japan.
+Ryosuke Takahashi practices practicing medicine in Hayama, Japan.
 Mr. Takahashi is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Epilepsy, Endoscopy, and Deep Brain Stimulation.
+He is also highly rated in 42 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Epilepsy, Endoscopy, and Extracranial-Intracranial Bypass Surgery.

 Advanced in Apraxia